drpriscu/University-of-Cape-Town-2020-Computer-Science-Honours-Project-Heriport-Data-Provider-Component-/README.txt

 * [Visual Studio Code] - Used to write code.
 * [Mac OSX Terminal] - Used to manage git repo and run files.
-* [Ubunutu Web Server] - Used to host the Data Provider Interfaces that received and outputted OAI-PMH requests and responses.
+* [Ubuntu Web Server] - Used to host the Data Provider Interfaces that received and outputted OAI-PMH requests and responses.

 ######## Versioning